topranks/homerlabs/getting_started.md

 TODO: Create fork of Homer which includes the ipaddr module

 For now you'll need to change Homer to import the ipaddr module and make it usable in templates.
-To do so locate the "tempaltes.py" Homer file on your system and add this under at the top just under the line `import jinja2`:
+To do so locate the "tempaltes.py" Homer file on your system and add this at the top just under the line `import jinja2`:

 ```python
 from ansible_collections.ansible.utils.plugins.filter import ipaddr